andrewcsmith/indexical-site/data/events/2015-09-23-happy-valley-band.md

 Smith (piano), Mustafa Walker (bass), Conrad Harris (violin), Pauline Kim Harris (violin), and David Kant (saxophone), plus frequent special guests.
-The Happy Valley Band is performing west coast concert dates this spring, and will release a debut album this fall, *The World Does Not Need More Songs*, on Indexical.
+The Happy Valley Band is performing west coast concert dates this spring, and will release a debut album, *The World Does Not Need More Songs*, on Indexical.